COSCS340/news/README.md

 - Version control and issue tracking
 - Basic software project management
-- Build
+- Build (cmake)
 - Test
 - Deploy to the cloud
+- Participate in open source projects

 ## Expected Outcomes

-Upon completion, students will be able to work in teams, break work into iterations, write tests, and deploy their software to the cloud.
+Upon completion, students will be able to work in teams, break work into iterations, write tests, deploy their software to the cloud, and participate in open source projects.

 ## Course Description

-TBD
+All the assignments and projects for this class will use github - *no exceptions*.

+The work will have to be described via issues on github that will be used to define and track progress.

+The resulting program will be deployed via docker container to google cloud.

+Each student will submit at least one contribution to an open source project.

 ## Prerequisites

-TBD

-All the assignments and projects for this class will use github.

 While we have strived to make the programming component of this course straightforward, we will not devote much time to teaching